Yiyun-Liang/Algorithms/interview/tips.md

 - subarray: contiguous subarray?
 - subsequent: elements whose subscripts are increasing in the original sequence
 - subset: any possible combinations of original set
+- the use of int vs. long, ask if 64 bit long is necessary
+- in the end after completing the problem, think about a test cases that have very long and large input, see if the algorithm needs to deal with smaller ones